 Photo courtesy of Chia-Yu Shih circa ~2008 shortly after the telescope was upgraded from 7 to 13 elements.
 This telescope is located at the NOAA facility on Maunaloa at an altitude of 11,240 feet (3,427 meters) and Maunakea is visible above the clouds in the background.
-The 13 antennas and associated receivers operate from 86 to 102 GHz and are mounted to a rigid carbon fiber 6-m platform.
+The 13 antennas and associated receivers operate from 86 to 102 GHz and are mounted to a rigid carbon fiber 6 meter diameter platform.
 The platform position is controlled by a unique hexapod drive system.
+This project is also known as the Yuan-Tseh Lee Array or YTLA after the former president of Academia Sinica in Taiwan.

 As of this writing (2023-03-13) access to the AMiBA telescope is only possible via helicopter due to the 2022 eruption that created several lava fingers across the access road and took down the utility poles and lines.